 The starting point – Saunders v Vautier

-Lawyers will often tell you that drafting a minimum age clause into your will is a “smoke screen” and that should your children reach 18 they will be entitled to challenge your will and inherit early.
-For the most part this is true.
+Often, lawyers will tell you that drafting a minimum age clause into your will is a “smoke screen” and that your child/children would be entitled to challenge your will and inherit early when they reach 18.
+For the most part, this is true.

-It is possible, however, to draft a will which can prevent a child becoming entitled to their gift until they reach a later age.
+In this case, it is possible to draft a will which can prevent a child becoming entitled to their gift until they reach a later age.

-A contingent interest under a will is an interest which has been granted to a beneficiary (e.g. your child) but an event must occur, or that beneficiary must satisfy some condition, before the gift can be released to the beneficiary.
+Under a will, an interest will be granted to a beneficiary (e.g. your child) but an event must occur, or that beneficiary must satisfy some condition, before the gift can be released to the beneficiary.
 An example of such a condition is the need to obtain a certain age.

 It was held in the case of Austin & Anor v Wells & Ors NSWSC 1266 that, “If the person’s interest depends upon a contingency which may or may not occur, he or she does not have a vested interest, but a contingent interest.”